 Our main aim is to provide a stimulating curriculum that motivates our pupils to achieve the highest possible standards in all areas of literacy.
 We have a thorough Literacy Strategy at Irfon Valley which summarises our policy and practice in this area.
 Our curriculum is based on the Regional Educational Consortium (ERW) Schemes of Work for Literacy.

 Great emphasis is placed upon learning to read accurately and with enjoyment.
-On entry into school children are gradually introduced to our phonics scheme ‘Jolly Phonics’.
-They then move on to our structured, colour-banded reading system which includes a mixture of different well-know reading schemes together with ‘real books’.
+On entry into school children are gradually introduced to our phonics schemes ‘Jolly Phonics’ and ‘Letters & Sounds’.
+They then move on to our structured, colour-banded reading system which includes a mixture of different well-known reading schemes together with ‘real books’.
 This enables us to keep track of children’s progress in reading but we also go to great lengths to encourage children to enjoy reading and to read widely.

 We also have ‘Storysacks’ available for families to read and enjoy together.
 We have produced a separate ‘Irfon Valley Guide to Reading’ which is available via the school website or from the school office.
-We have an extensive library at Irfon Valley and we use the Powys Libraries to support a wide selection of fiction and non fiction, suitable for all ages and abilities.
+We have an extensive library at Irfon Valley and the children also have the opportunity to choose a book from the library van when it visits us.

 The development of oracy is promoted through role play and ‘Show and Tell’ in the Early Years.
 It is further developed through circle time, drama and the many school productions which take place each year.
 As well as developing the above skills, in KS2, the children take part in presentations, debates and drama.